LottoDapp/lotto-contracts/README.md

 - when a `DrawNumbers` request is sent by the smart contract, the phat contract uses the `pink_extension::vrf` to randomly provide the winning numbers.
 - when a `CheckWinners` request is sent by the smart contract, the phat contract reads the SubQuery indexer to check the winners and send them to ink! smart contract.
 You can find more information about the communication between ink! smart contract and phat contract [here](https://github.com/Phala-Network/phat-offchain-rollup/).

+More information to build the phat contract and run unit tests [here](./phat/contracts/lotto_draw/README.md).